 Private Attorneys General Act (PAGA)

-The Labor Code Private Attorneys General Act (PAGA) empowers employees who have been wronged to initiate legal actions seeking civil penalties for Labor Code violations.
-These lawsuits can be filed on behalf of the aggrieved employees, their fellow workers, and the State of California.
+The Labor Code Private Attorneys General Act (PAGA) empowers employees to take legal action and seek civil penalties for Labor Code violations.
+Under PAGA, employees can file lawsuits not only on their own behalf but also on behalf of their colleagues and the State of California.

 $500,000